icrto/xML/README.md

 </p>

 <p align="justify">
-  For the NIH-NCI Cervical Cancer dataset, after downloading the data, your directory structure should look like this:
+  For the <b>NIH-NCI Cervical Cancer dataset</b>, after downloading the data, your directory structure should look like this:
 </p>

 ```